Traditionally the caddies at Augusta wear the same white boiler suits and green hats...But why?

 When it changed this policy, the Masters Tournament Committee still required all visiting caddies to wear the traditional uniform of the club’s own caddies.

 This uniform is white overalls and a green cap, and is worn there all year round by the caddies.
-Or rather, for those months of the year that Augusta National is open to play – the course is closed between May and October.
+Or rather, for those months of the year that Augusta National is open to play – the course is traditionally closed between May and October.
+In 2020 with the Coronavirus the tournament is expected to take place in November so this policy is different this year.

 The earliest caddies at Augusta National were poor black men drawn from the local community.
 The club had provided them with official uniforms to make them look smarter.